Teenager Craig Douglas ended Living Doll‘s six weeks at pole position with this chirpy upbeat pop ditty.

 The most surprising aspect of this song is Douglas’s vocals.
 Had I not read about him beforehand, I’d have thought he was twice the age he was.
 He doesn’t look that young on pictures from the time either.
 In fact, there’s little youthful exuberance to be found here, unfortunately.
 It sounds leaden, safe and old-fashioned – not living up to the now risqué title.
 The fact the singer is only a year older than the song’s subject matter makes the record safer than originally suspected anyway.
 The highlight is the whistling from Mike Sammes.
 You’d think the singing milkman would be the whistler, but it wasn’t meant to be.

-For the next few years Douglas troubled the lower reaches of the top ten, but the writing was on the wall when the Beatles started their chart domination.
-He still tours internationally to this day on the nostalgia circuit.
+For the next few years Douglas troubled the lower reaches of the top ten, but the writing was on the wall when The Beatles started their chart domination.
+Now in his late-70s, he still tours internationally on the nostalgia circuit.

 Written by: Sam Cooke